 The Atonement Money

-11 The Lord spoke to Moses, saying, 12 “When you take a census of the Israelites, according to those who are counted among them, then each man shall give a ransom for himself to the Lord when you count them; so that no plague will be among them when you count them.
-13 Everyone who passes over to those who are counted, shall give half a shekel according to the shekel of the sanctuary (the shekel is twenty gerahs; half a shekel for an offering to the Lord.
+11 The Lord spoke to Moses, saying, 12 “When you take a census of the Israelites, according to those who are counted among them, then each man shall give a ransom for himself to the Lord when you count them so that no plague will be among them when you count them.
+13 Everyone who crosses over to those who are counted shall give half a shekel according to the shekel of the sanctuary (the shekel weighs twenty gerahs).
+This half a shekel is for an offering to the Lord.

-14 Everyone who passes over to those who are counted, from twenty years old and up, shall give the offering to the Lord.
+14 Everyone who crosses over to those who are counted, from twenty years old and up, shall give the offering to the Lord.

 The Bronze Basin

-17 The Lord spoke to Moses, saying, 18 “You shall also make a basin of bronze, and its base of bronze, in which to wash.
+17 The Lord spoke to Moses, saying, 18 “You shall make a basin of bronze, with its stand also of bronze, in which to wash.
 You shall put it between the Tent of Meeting and the altar, and you shall put water in it.
 19 Aaron and his sons shall wash their hands and their feet in it.
-20 When they go into the Tent of Meeting, they shall wash with water, so that they do not die; or when they come near to the altar to minister, to burn an offering made by fire to the Lord.
-21 So they shall wash their hands and their feet, so that they do not die.
+20 When they go into the Tent of Meeting, they shall wash with water so that they do not die, or when they come near to the altar to minister, to burn an offering made by fire to the Lord.
+21 So they shall wash their hands and their feet so that they do not die.
 This shall be a statute forever for Aaron and for his descendants throughout their generations.”

 The Anointing Oil

-22 Moreover the Lord spoke to Moses, saying, 23 “Also take fine spices: of liquid myrrh, twelve and a half pounds; and half as much fragrant cinnamon, six and a quarter pounds; and of fragrant cane, six and a quarter pounds; 24 and of cassia twelve and a half pounds, according to the shekel of the sanctuary; and a gallon of olive oil.
-25 You shall make it into a holy anointing oil, a perfume compounded from the art of a perfumer: it shall be a holy anointing oil.
+22 Moreover the Lord spoke to Moses, saying, 23 “Also take fine spices: of liquid myrrh, 12½ pounds; and half as much fragrant cinnamon, six and a quarter pounds; and of fragrant cane, 6¼ pounds; 24 and of cassia 12½ pounds, according to the shekel of the sanctuary; and a gallon of olive oil.
+25 You shall make it into a holy anointing oil, a perfume compounded from the art of a perfumer.
+It shall be a holy anointing oil.

 Bezaleel and Oholiab the Craftsmen

 1 The Lord spoke to Moses, saying, 2 “I have called by name Bezalel the son of Uri, the son of Hur, of the tribe of Judah.
-3 I have filled him with the Spirit of the Lord, in wisdom, and in understanding, and in knowledge, and in all kinds of workmanship, 4 to create artistic designs, to work in gold, and in silver, and in bronze, 5 and in cutting of stones for setting, and in carving of wood, to work in all kinds of craftsmanship.
+3 I have filled him with the Spirit of God, in wisdom, understanding, knowledge and in all kinds of workmanship, 4 to create artistic designs, to work in gold and in silver and in bronze, 5 and in cutting of stones for setting, and carving wood for every kind of craftsmanship.

-6 I myself have appointed with him Oholiab, the son of Ahisamach, of the tribe of Dan; and in the heart of all who are wise-hearted I have put wisdom, that they may make all that I have commanded you: 7 the Tent of Meeting, the ark of the covenant, the mercy seat that is on it, all the furniture of the Tent, 8 the table and its vessels, the pure lamp stand with all its vessels, the altar of incense, 9 the altar of burnt offering with all its vessels, the basin and its base, 10 the finely worked garments—the holy garments for Aaron the priest, the garments of his sons to minister as priests— 11 the anointing oil, and the incense of fragrant spices for the holy place: according to all that I have commanded you they shall do.”
+6 I myself have appointed with him, Oholiab, the son of Ahisamach, from the tribe of Dan.
+I have put wisdom in the hearts of all the skilled craftsmen, that they may make all that I have commanded you: 7 the Tent of Meeting, the ark of the covenant, the mercy seat that is on it, all the furniture of the Tent, 8 the table and its vessels, the pure lamp stand with all its vessels, the altar of incense, 9 the altar of burnt offering with all its vessels, the basin and its base, 10 the finely worked garments—the holy garments for Aaron the priest, the garments of his sons to minister as priests— 11 the anointing oil, and the incense of fragrant spices for the holy place.
+According to all that I have commanded you, they shall do.”